Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Learn more about alcohol, your gut, and IBS here.

 Caffeine is a beneficial drink with powerful anti-oxidant effects.
-However, caffeine abuse in large amounts or caffeine sensitivity can lead to abdominal pain, yellow stool every time you drink it.
+However, caffeine abuse in large amounts or sensitivity can lead to abdominal pain and yellow stool every time you drink it.

-if the pain and stool changes are triggered every time you drink coffee or other caffeinated drinks, consider cutting it off and watch if symptoms go away.
+If the pain and stool changes are triggered every time you drink coffee or other caffeinated drinks, consider cutting it off and watch if symptoms disappear.

 6- Medications.